-Therefore, when doing research in Canadian government records databases and when consulting original documents from this period you will obtain better results if you use the term "half-breed".
+Therefore, when doing research in Canadian government records databases and when consulting original documents from this period, you will obtain better results if you use the term "half-breed."

 Research at Library and Archives Canada

-Manitoba Act of 1870, provided for the settlement of claims arising from Aboriginal rights to land in western Canada.
+Manitoba Act of 1870, provided for the settlement of claims arising from Indigenous rights to land in western Canada.
 The Manitoba claims cover the period from 1870 to 1885.
 Those for the Northwest Territories, which included present-day Saskatchewan and Alberta, cover the period from 1885 to 1906.

-Many of the records generated by the Department of the Interior (RG 15) and the Claims Commissions contain genealogical information about the claimants, such as date and place of birth, and the names of parents, spouse and children.
+Many of the records generated by the Department of the Interior (RG-15) and the Claims Commissions contain genealogical information about the claimants, such as date and place of birth, and the names of parents, spouse and children.